How You Should Plan Your Trip To The Everest Base Camp

-The best time of year to trek in the Himalayas of Nepal is March through May, and again in the fall, from September to November.
+In Nepal’s Himalayas, March through May and again in the fall, from September to November, is the best time to visit the Everest base camp.
 In the spring (March and April), the rhododendrons bloom along the trails.
 After the spring season, the monsoon season picks up, and you can expect daily rain from June through September.

 As a whole, October is the month with the largest number of trekkers in Nepal, followed by April and March.
 The highest visitation of international travellers to Sagarmatha National Park is also in October and November, followed by April, May and March.

 The foremost climb period for summiting Mount Everest is April and May.
 So, if you’re excited to have the chance to meet mountaineers and observe the vibrant tent capital at the base of Everest, spring is the prime opportunity.

 By October, there is less chance of mud on the trails following the summer monsoons.
 Plus, the air is particularly transparent with fewer clouds and heat haze, which means the outline of the surrounding peaks are even sharper.
 However, there’s always a chance of harsh weather in the mountains and at high altitudes: Snow can potentially dust the ground at any time of year, so be prepared for cold temperatures, no matter the season.

 Now that you know the best time to visit the Everest Base Camp.
 Let’s take a closer look at the necessities you might need for your expedition.